DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/controllers.rst

 DigiTrainsPro (Android, iOS, Windows | WiThrottle, DCC++ | WiFi)
 -----------------------------------------------------------------

 This is the only throttle with a Windows App.
 It also has a beautiful user interface.
-Soon it will be able to speak directly to DCC-EX using our command language.
+Soon it will be able to speak directly to |EX-CS| using our command language.

 See :doc:`DigiTrainsPro Page </throttles/software/digitrainspro>`

 SRCPClient (iOS | WiThrottle, DCC++ | WiFi)
 --------------------------------------------

 Operate up to 3 locos from your iOS device.
-It supports both WiThrottle AND the DCC++ APIs.
+It supports both |WiThrottle Protocol| AND the DCC-EX APIs.

 See :doc:`SRCPClient Page </throttles/software/srcpclient>`